WalledMahmoud/USD-to-EGP-Currency-Converter/README.md

 - Saves user-entered amounts and conversion results locally using Chrome storage.
 - Restores saved data when the extension is reopened.

+### Financial Loss Calculation
+- Calculates and displays the financial loss between the black market and legal market exchange rates.
+- Determines the market with the higher rate and provides a user-friendly message indicating which market is better.

 ### Time and Date Display
 - Displays the current date and time of the last conversion.
 - Updates the time and date automatically with each conversion.